rails/rails/guides/source/action_controller_overview.md

 These options will be used as a starting point when generating URLs, so it's possible they'll be overridden by the options passed to `url_for` calls.

 If you define `default_url_options` in `ApplicationController`, as in the example above, these defaults will be used for all URL generation.
-The method can also be defined in a specific controller, in which case it only affects URLs generated there.
+The method can also be defined in a specific controller, in which case it only applys URLs generated for that controller.

 In a given request, the method is not actually called for every single generated URL.
-For performance reasons, the returned hash is cached, and there is at most one invocation per request.
+For performance reasons, the returned hash is cached.

 ### Strong Parameters